-Alex Wong - BofA Merrill Lynch - Analyst
+Alex Wang - Bank of America Merrill Lynch

-It's actually Alex Wong sitting in for George.
+Hi, good morning.
+It's actually Alex Wang sitting in for George.
 Thanks for all the details.
-The first question is on the volume outlook.
-It sounds like trends in product lines such as containers, tubes and drink cups, you're seeing some improved trends there.
+First question is on the volume outlook, it sounds like trends in product lines such as containers, tubes, and drink cups, you're seeing some improved trends there.
 Could you provide a little more color or what you're hearing from your customers?
-On a related note, as we look out for volumes, what do you think are some upside or downside risks, whether it may be softness in Latin America or elsewhere?
+And on a related note, as we look out for volumes, where do you think are some upside or downside risks, whether it may be softness in Latin America or elsewhere?

-I would say again that I think your assessment is correct.
-I'd say, in Consumer Packaging, we are seeing very modest but real improvements in demand across most of our product lines.
+I would say again, that I think your assessment is correct.
+I'd say in Consumer Packaging, we're seeing very modest, but real improvements in demand across most of our product lines.
 That's encouraging.
-The health and hygiene segments that were part of the HH&S business that we acquired from Avintiv, generally stronger growth consistent with the strategy that we communicated when we acquired the business of balancing our portfolio between health, hygiene, and medical products and food products.
-I would say, in general, we are not seeing any economic slowdown as we hear about when people talk about the markets.
+The Health and Hygiene segments that were part of the HH&S business that we acquired from AVINTIV, generally stronger growth, consistent with the strategy that we communicated when we acquired the business of balancing our portfolio between health, hygiene and medical products, and food products.
+I would say, in general, we're not seeing any economic slowdown as we hear about when people talk about markets.

-Alex Wong - BofA Merrill Lynch - Analyst
+Alex Wang - Bank of America Merrill Lynch

-Okay, thank you.
-And as a follow-up, just on the free cash flow guidance, with the EBITDA guidance going up \$20 million but free cash flow staying the same, is that a function of restructuring cash, or can you just provide what the difference is there, please?
+Okay.
+Thank you.
+And as a follow-up, just on the free cash flow guidance, with the EBITDA guidance going up \$20 million, but free cash flow staying the same, is that a function of restructuring cash or can you just provide what the difference is there, please?

+Sure, Alex.
+Good morning.
 It's Mark.
-We increased our EBITDA, you're correct, by \$20 million, our guidance there, but we also increased our cash needs associated with the integration of Avintiv for the year by about the same amount, by \$20 million, which resulted in the same \$475 million of adjusted free cash for the year.
-So we identified more synergies but we also have more costs expected to achieve those synergies.
+We increased our EBITDA, you're correct, by \$20 million, our guidance there, but we also increased our cash needs associated with the integration of AVINTIV for the year by the same amount, by \$20 million, which resulted in the same \$475 million of adjusted free cash for the year.
+So we identified more synergies, but we also have more costs expected to achieve those synergies.